sarimabbas/ceid-signage/README.md

 ### Development

 Code is located in the `functions` folder.
+Develop locally using this command:

 ```bash
 firebase serve